Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Nested Functions should have only the outermost pair of {} brackets, like in {Format(Date(),"mmm-yy")}

-Output: A statement of Yearwise special Sales incentive of Dr. Andrew Fuller, for a sum of $8696.41 credits into his personal Account during Sep-2007, is given below for information.
-His request for transfer to his home town Tacoma has been approved effective 30/10/2007.
+Output: A statement of Year-Wise special Sales incentive for Dr. Andrew Fuller, amounting to $8696.41, has been credited to his personal Account during Sep-2007.
+His request for transfer to his hometown, Tacoma, has been approved effective 10/30/2007.

 Don'ts:

-Always print a trial run page of the letter and check the output thoroughly for accuracy before the final print.
+Always print a trial copy of the letter and thoroughly verify the output for accuracy before proceeding with the final print.

 TRANSFORM Sum(Yearwise_FreightQ0.Sales) AS SumOfSales